Roma Street Parklands

-An inner city oasis, Roma Street Parkland is centrally located and provides several areas for Brisbane Kids to explore, including playgrounds, walking trails and ponds containing wildlife.
+An inner city oasis, Roma Street Parklands is centrally located and provides several areas for Brisbane Kids to explore, including playgrounds, walking trails and ponds containing wildlife.

-Roma Street Parkland is situated in the heart of the city and is an amazing place to visit with your Brisbane Kids.
+Roma Street Parklands is situated in the heart of the city and is an amazing place to visit with your Brisbane Kids.
 Spread generously over 16 hectares, its lush green lawns, flower gardens, forests, lakes and playgrounds are only some of its features and you can easily spend a full day of family fun and exploration there discovering all it has to offer.
 Perfect for kids of all ages, you can explore the parkland easily on foot at your own leisure or via one of the many free guided walks.
 Most popular with kids though (and adults too!) is the sweet, colourful, trackless train that you can board for a simple gold coin donation.
 Dropping off and picking up from numerous spots the ‘Parkland Explorer’ weaves along the pathways, crosses bridges and even navigates the different levels of the forest section all the while giving you an audio guide of the park.